 Rose has an M.A. in psychology and enjoys the stress reduction aspects of tai chi as well as some of the beautiful imagery.
 Rose has represented New Zealand in taichi and pushhands as well as appearing in books on classic tai chi (Traditional Yang Style Tai Qi Quan: A detailed explanation in Chinese and English by Tang Yu-Shiun).

 Rose's interest in health and wellbeing extends beyond Tai Chi.
 She does individual energy healing sessions, works with nutrition to offer individualised nutrition plans and highlights other resources that might work for you.
 She has studied nutrition through T Colin Campbell Centre at Cornell University.
-Rose's interest in health and wellbeing has been pragmatic having elderly parents to look after, a child with health issues and suffering with chronic fatigue.
+Rose's interest in health and wellbeing has been pragmatic having elderly parents to look after, a child with health issues and having experienced chronic fatigue.
 Tai chi has been excellent for her because of the efficiencies for energy and controlling the mind.

 Rose began teaching Tai Chi over 25 years ago.
 She has taught full time and was one of the first teachers employed by the ACC falls prevention program.
 Rose has seen some fabulous results over ther years, people moving out of wheelcchairs to significantly improving their arthritis, improving backs, feeling calmer to name a few.
 Rose has taught tai chi teachers, in work environments, children, one to one, in retirement villagers at hospital level and with dementia patients.
 Rose is dedicated to passing on the benefits of this ancient art.